 Testing, Inspection and Certification

 The Office Congolais de Contrôle (OCC) carries out quality, quantity, and conformity checks of all goods, analyzes of all samples and products, and technical inspections of all equipment and works.
 It may carry out any operation whatsoever relating directly or indirectly to its legal activity, except for buying for resale.
 The OCC is a member of the SADC regional Accreditation Association (SADCAS), which is accredited by the International Laboratories Accreditation Cooperation (ILAC).
 The OCC is also the national metrology, standardization, and certification body responsible for protecting consumers by promoting interaction between consumers and producers in accordance with Congolese legislation.

 Publication of Technical Regulations

 The OCC sets standards, not regulations, for commercial entities.
 When a business seeks a specific standard to use in its activity, the OCC requires the payment of a set fee for the issuance of that standard.
 The OCC also has all quotations for the payment of national and international standards.
-The National Committee of Standardization, reporting to the Ministry of Commerce, has the authority to propose regulations and standards for export and import goods, to follow-up on their enforcement, and to report all discrepancies for improvement.
-The Ministry of Commerce has the prerogative to pass the draft regulation and standards by a ministerial decree.
+The National Committee of Standardization, reporting to the Ministry of Foreign Trade, has the authority to propose regulations and standards for export and import goods, to follow-up on their enforcement, and to report all discrepancies for improvement.
+The Ministry of Foreign Trade has the prerogative to pass the draft regulation and standards by ministerial decree.

 - Mrs. Sondji Bokabo, OCC, Director of Standardization Department, Tel: +243 991056330, e-mail: email@example.com.